awei01/katsu-site-source/posts/2011-05-03-how-to-wedding-attire.md

 ---
 path: /2011/05/how-to-wedding-attire/
-title: How To: Wedding attire
+title: 'How To: Wedding attire'
+date: '2011-05-03'
 author: sam
 categories:
   - style-tips
 tags:
   - 9tailors
   - attire
   - bespoke
   - custom suit
   - menswear
   - weddings
-featuredImage: 1809
+featuredImage: null
 ---
 Yesterday, the suiting options for various weddings were laidout.
 Now lets talk about how to put it all together.
 The accessories are just as important, you never want to outdo the wedding party.
 But, you don't want to be the slob in a wrinkled dress shirt either.